Data-based prediction with a Smoothing Splines model

 This function is then divided into sub-functions, referred to as knots.
 These knots will then all be individual function representations, with the only constraint that its consecutive knot has the same second derivative.

 This means that the slope of the knot is equal to the slope of the next knot at its transition point.
-The following figure represents a different amount of knots to show a visual explanation of the abovementioned.
+The following figure represents a different amount of knots to show a visual explanation of the above mentioned.

 The goal here is to have a group of knots that all represent their own ‘region’ within the prediction, which are then connected to represent a smooth curve.
 The Python code below shows the setup of the cubic spline interpolation.

 Finally, it remains to observe whether the model did a good job at predicting the flow rate of the pump.
 To this end, the algorithm is implemented in APM Studio.
 UReason’s APM Studio provides a variety of AI techniques and tools that help you quickly set up and train your own APM solutions.
 These solutions allow you to provide Condition Based Monitoring, Predictive Failure Models, Probabilistic Risk Models and more for your assets.
 Within APM Studio, a processing rule is created, where a REST call is sent to a server where the algorithm is accessible.
 This way, any algorithm that is written can be accessed easily by using a REST node.
-The processing rule is shown to the right of this paragraph.
+The processing rule is shown below.

 Previously, the article stated two main patterns that the model should capture.
 The first one was that the model should predict when the flow rate jumps to a new plateau.
 The second one was that the model should not react to small volatility.
 As can be observed in the figure below, this model did a great job in doing so.
 Of course, it can also be seen that the prediction is very reactive to these large drops, but this is not a problem as the main aim is to measure that the flow rate is in a new state.